Efficient algorithms for tuple domination on co-biconvex graphs and web graphs: -tuple domination on web graphs

-On the other hand, observe that when iteration $k$ of procedure \textbf{DOM} ($n$, $m$, $\langle S_1 \rangle$, $k$) ends, each vertex of $V(G)$ is part of the neighborhood of at least $k$ vertices of $D$.
-The 1-contiguous relation implies that there is a number $r_k$ such that
+On the other hand, observe that when iteration $k$ of procedure \textbf{DOM} ($n$, $m$, $\langle S_1 \rangle$, $k$) ends, each vertex of $W^m_n$ has at least $k$ vertices in its closed neighborhood belonging to $D$.
+Thus, since a vertex is incorporated to $D$ following the 1-contiguous relation and its closed neighborhood has size $2m+1$, we can write